git-learning-game/oh-my-git/README.md

 A level can consist of multiple repositories.
 To have more than one, you can use sections like `[setup <name>]` and `[win <name>]`, where `<name>` is the name of the remote.
 The default name is "yours".
 All repositories will add each other as remotes.
 Refer to the [remote](levels/remotes) levels examples.

-### Level guidelines

-At this stage, we're still exploring ourselves which kind of levels would be fun!
-So feel free to try new things: basic introductions with a little story?
-Really hard puzzles?
-Levels where you have to find information?
-Levels where you need to fix a problem?
-Levels with three remotes?

 ## Contribute code!

 To open the game in the [Godot editor](https://godotengine.org), run `godot project.godot`.
 You can then run the game using *F5*.